sautisalama/.github/profile/CONTRIBUTING.md

     ```bash
     python manage.py runserver
     ```
+For the backend, navigate to [Backend](https://github.com/sautisalama/Salama)directory and follow the instructions in the `README.md` file.
 For the frontend, navigate to the [Frontend Repo](https://github.com/sautisalama/Sauti) directory and follow the instructions in the `README.md` file.

 ## How to Contribute